solidjs/solid/documentation/comparison.md

 ## Others

 Angular and a few other popular libraries are notably missing from this comparison and it is mostly lack of experience with them to give an adequate comparison.
-Mostly larger Frameworks do not share much in common with Solid and it is much harder to compare them headon.
+Mostly larger Frameworks do not share much in common with Solid and it is much harder to compare them head on.